-My family and I have been fortunate to have several dogs in our family throughout the years.
-They are my inspiration to learn as much as I can about dog behavior and proper training.
-I started out wanting to understand my dogs better.
-I learned solutions to their behavior issues to help them become healthy members of our family.
-I spent the next few years studying and implementing successful training sessions with them.
-I am a Certified Professional Dog Trainer (CPDT-KA) by the Certification Council for Professional Dog Trainers (CCPDT) I am also a professional level member of the Association of Professional Dog Trainers.
+Mandy and her family have been fortunate to have many dogs throughout the years.
+They are her inspiration to learn as much as she can about dog behavior and proper training.
+Mandy started out wanting to understand her dogs better.
+She learned solutions to their behavior issues to help them become healthy members of her family.
+She spent the next few years studying and implementing successful training sessions with them.

 Unfortunately, most owners do not have the time or knowledge to train their dogs.
 This is how Paws for Life was born.
-I want to keep as many dogs as possible out of shelters.
-I want to help dogs become the best they can be to benefit the lives of both dog and family.
+Our goal is to keep as many dogs as possible out of shelters and in knowledgeable and loving homes.
+We want to help dogs become the best they can be to benefit the lives of both dog and family.

 Every dog has a different personality and different drives.
 Training techniques should be adapted to fit the learning needs and drives of each dog.
-I believe in creating a relationship with them that encourages mutual respect and teamwork.
-I do this through positive training techniques.
-I do NOT use choke collars, e-collars, or other tools that assert negative stimulus.
+We believe in creating a relationship with them that encourages mutual respect and teamwork.
+We do this through positive training techniques.
+We do NOT use choke collars, e-collars, or other tools that assert negative stimulus.

 It’s so amazing how much we can learn from dogs.
 Displaying forgiveness, unconditional love, compassion, and patience can create a happier world.
 We need look no further than our own canine companions for shining examples.
 However, just like children, dogs are a product of their parents both birth and adopted.
 It is up to us to lead and teach them the skills necessary for a healthy, happy life.